 work—and it's how night vision goggles help us to see.

 Photo: Night vision goggles are an extension of your own vision.
-Photo by Kenneth R. Hendrix courtesy of US Navy.
+Photo by Kenneth R. Hendrix courtesy of

 How do night vision goggles work?

 Night vision goggles boost a dim, dark scene in a series of simple

 Dim light from a night scene enters the lens at the front.
 The